PhilippeR26/Cairo1JS/README.md

 The DAPP is made in the next.js framework.
 Coded in Typescript.
 Using React, Zustand context & Chaka-ui components.

+> [!NOTE]
+> This branch is coded with a higher level library: starknet-react, that replaces starknet.js+get-starknet.

 ## Getting Started 🚀

 Run the development server: